MileHacker Logo

 • Camping: Staying at state parks or private campgrounds has the most budget-friendly lodging choice.

-• Hostels: While limited in the valley, hostels in nearby cities like Portland or Eugene offer a very economical bed.
+• Hostels: While limited in the valley, youth hostels in nearby cities like Portland or Eugene offer a very economical bed.

 • Happy hours and dining deals: Seek happy hour specials at restaurants in larger communities like McMinnville, Salem, or Eugene.
-Many venues present discounted food and drinks during off-peak hours, presenting an excellent opportunity for an affordable dish or snack.
+Many venues present discounted food and beverages during off-peak hours, presenting an excellent opportunity for an affordable dish or snack.

 Transportation savings